wso2/docs-is/en/docs/sample-use-cases/federated-authentication.md

     <img src="{{base_path}}/assets/img/get-started/qsg-configure-federated-auth.png" width="600" alt="QSG configure federated authentication"/>

-4. Enter the `client-id` and the `secret` of the Google application when prompted.
+4. Enter the `client-id` and `secret` of the Google application when prompted.

     !!! info
         Note that a message with the user and application details appears.